Das-Felix/ownshare/README.md

 ## Installation
 There are multiple ways of installing OwnShare.
 When Installed correctly, before using your app you have to go to /api/installer.php.
 This will create all the database tables and a default admin user.
 You will find more info on that page.

+INFO: To my knowledge SvelteKit currently doesn't support loading assets from a relative path when using the static adapter!
+If you need to install OwnShare in a subfolder you need to adjust the **base** setting in the svelte.config.js, and then build the app from the sourcecode.

 ## Install from Release

 Requirements: PHP Environment, MySQL Database